Spiked Eggnog

 Why This Recipe Works

-I have made this spiked eggnog recipe times every year for the past four years.
+I have made this delicious homemade eggnog recipe every year for many years.
 This creamy eggnog recipe is perfect for the holiday season.
-I am now in love with homemade eggnog.
-Simple to make, and it is simply delicious.
+I am now in love with this rich holiday drink.
+It is simple to make, and it is simply delicious.
 Try this recipe once, and you will leave the store-bought eggnog alone.

-Now, looking online, you may see it’s all the rage to age your eggnog for a few weeks before serving.
+Looking online, you may see it’s all the rage to age your eggnog for a few weeks before serving.
 While I did not do this for my recipe, you can read about aged eggnog.
-I let my spiked eggnog age for a couple of days before serving it.
+I let my spiked eggnog age for a few days before serving it.
 Whether you age it or not, you will love the taste.

 What is in Eggnog